rsmp-nordic/rsmp_validator/docs/pages/output.md

 You can always override options in `.rspec-local` using options on the command-line.

 ## Following logs during testing
-In case you direct a formatter to a file, you can use the `tail` command in a separate termimal window to view the progress as tests are running:
+In case you direct a formatter to a file, you can use the `tail` command in a separate terminal window to view the progress as tests are running:

 ```
 % tail -f log/validation.log